EFontesP90/LLSim5G/README.md

 UAVs covering the desired service area.

-Regarding the end devices (EDs), their configuration for the link computation is compliant with the 3GPP standards TR 38.901 [1] and TR 38.811 [2], and subject to the considered network.
+Regarding the end devices (EDs), their configuration for the link computation is compliant with the 3GPP standards TR 38.901 [REF] and TR 38.811 [REF], and subject to the considered network.
 The resulting link computation could be subject to (s.t.), if enabled, fast-fading (FF), shadowing fading (SF), atmospheric absorption (AA), line-of-sight (LOS) or non-line-of-sight (NLOS), outdoor-to-indoor (O2I) penetration, and human blockage (HB).
 In the simulation, we can define multiple (only constrained for the resulting simulation time) EDs freely distributed in the service area, with